Michal Cotler-Wunsh: Career

+Political career

 She was appointed to the group writing a manifesto for the new Telem party of Moshe Ya'alon, which was established in early 2019.
 After Telem joined the Blue and White alliance, she was placed forty-sixth on its list for the April 2019 elections, in which it won 35 seats.
 She was given the same spot for the September 2019 elections, again failing to win a seat.
 However, she was moved up to thirty-sixth for the March 2020 elections.
-Although the alliance won only 33 seats, she entered the Knesset on 19 June as a replacement for Alon Schuster, who had resigned his seat under the Norwegian Law after being appointed to the cabinet.
-Between the election and her entry to the Knesset, she defected to the Israel Resilience Party following a split in the Blue and White alliance.
+Although the alliance won only 33 seats, she entered the Knesset on 19 June 2020 as a replacement for Alon Schuster, who had resigned his seat under the Norwegian Law after being appointed to the cabinet.
+Between the election and her entry to the Knesset, she remained in the splintered Blue and White alliance that formed a unity government and served as a member of Knesset.
 She announced on 29 December that she would be leaving the party.

+During the 23rd Knesset Cotler-Wunsh served as Chair of the Special Committee on Drug and Alcohol Use, Chair of the Subcommittee on Israel-Diaspora Relations and as a member of several committees including the Foreign Affairs and Security Committee, Constitution, Law and Justice Committee and the Children's Rights, Women's Status and Immigration and Integration Committee.

+She was the first Knesset Liaison to the Issue of the International Criminal Court (ICC), was co-chair of the Canada-Israel Interparliamentary Friendship Group, a member of several inter-parliamentary working groups and chair of the Caucus for Ethiopians in Israel.

+Cotler-Wunsh co-founded the Interparliamentary Task Force to Combat Online Antisemitism, together with multi-partisan elected officials from Canada, Australia, the US and the UK.

+Envoy for combating antisemitism

+In September 2023 Cotler-Wunsh was appointed by the Foreign Ministry as Israel's antisemitism envoy.
+She features in the film Tragic Awakening, discussing the rise in antisemitism after the October 7 attacks on Israel.

+Community work

+Cotler-Wunsh is a trustee in the Rabbi Sacks Legacy.
+She is a legal advisor to the Goldin family, dedicated to the return of deceased Israeli soldiers Hadar Goldin and Oron Shaul and civilians Avera Mengistu and Hisham al-Sayed.

+Author

+Cotler-Wunsh has written for websites including Jewish News Syndicate, Newsweek, The Jerusalem Post, The Times of Israel and Politico.

+Personal life

+Michal lives in Ra'anana, Israel, with her husband and their four children.